World Map

 Platforms :WindowsMac OSXLinuxIBM AIXFreeBSDHP-UXSolarisIBM z/OSIBM z/Linux

-In order to get the installed and available locales on an UNIX system, please run "locale -a"
+In order to get the installed and available locales on UNIX systems, please run "locale -a".

 C